Buy Litecoin

 To store your coins, select a compatible wallet, such as Coinbase wallet or Exodus.
 Ledger hardware wallets also support LTC.

-You can buy LTC from well-known exchanges such as Coinbase, Uphold, or Binance.
+You can buy LTC from well-known exchanges such as Coinbase.
 Centralized exchanges require ID verification.
 You’ll also need to select a funding method, such as a bank account or debit card.

 Choose an investment amount and place a market order or limit order at a specific price to buy LTC on the exchange you chose.
 Limit orders usually have lower fees.